binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 #### Noisy, Crowded Offices

-The reality I've witnessed when developers manage the creation and modification of their work spaces is simply superior working environments that work for developers.
+The reality I've witnessed when developers manage the creation and modification of their work spaces is simply superior working environments that work for developers and allow them to produce a higher quality of work and as quick as possible.

 ![](images/DevelopmentScreens.jpg)

 #### Email

 Possible confusion as to which medium should be used for what.
 Create and agree on the mediums that should be used and make sure everyone involved is in agreement.
-Don't be scared to try different mediums and use what works the best for your team(s).
+Don't be scared to try different mediums and use what works best for your team(s).

 #### Meetings